SpanningCloudApps/SB365-Powershell/docs/Get-SpanningUser.md

 ```

 ### -UserPrincipalName
-User Principal Name (email address) of the user to return.
+This parameter is the UPN of the user to disable.

 ```yaml
 Type: String